philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_momentum.rst

 If the *angular* keyword is used, the angular momentum is zeroed by subtracting a rotational component from each atom.

-This command can be used to ensure the entire collection of atoms (or a subset of them) does not drift or rotate during the simulation due to random perturbations (e.g. :doc:`fix langevin <fix_langevin>` thermostatting).
+This command can be used to insure the entire collection of atoms (or a subset of them) does not drift or rotate during the simulation due to random perturbations (e.g. :doc:`fix langevin <fix_langevin>` thermostatting).